wintercms/docs/backend-users.md

     acme.blog.access_categories

 The next example shows how to register back-end permission items.
 Permissions are defined with a permission key and description.
 In the back-end permission management user interface permissions are displayed as a checkbox list.
-Back-end controllers can use permissions defined by plugins for restricting the user access to [pages](#page-access) or [features](#features).
+Backend controllers can use permissions defined by plugins for restricting the user access to [pages](#page-access) or [features](#features).

     public function registerPermissions()
     {